Kenny-Vu/project-m4-twitter-clone/STUDENTREADME.md

 - I took the liberty of changing all cats to ducks because ducks are cuter.
 - I changed display names and statuses in the server/data.js file
-- The users' handles were not modified since the initial code for the server uses them so one duck will have the handle name of "giantcat9".
+- The users' handles were not modified since the initial code for the server uses them so one duck will unfortunately have the handle name of "giantcat9".

 ### Things I will try to improve before the project is graded: